 A minimum of thirty (30) feet wide perimeter landscape area along W Broadway.

 A minimum twenty (20) feet wide landscape area along the west side of the entrance drive.

+The historic track in the Park District shall be preserved and protected.
+The track may be improved upon, but shall not be demolished or changed in a manner that removes the track itself, or the history/significance of the track from the site.

 Section 6.
 This Ordinance shall remain in full force and effect from and after its passage and posting as required by the law within the Town of McCordsville, Indiana.

 Section 7.
-Introduced and filed on the ____ day of _________, 2024.
+Introduced and filed on the 13th day of February, 2024.
 A motion to consider on the first reading on the day of introduction was offered and sustained by a vote of _ in favor and _ opposed pursuant to I.C.
 36-5-2-9.8.

 Duly ordained and passed this ___ day of ___________, 2024 by the Town Council of the Town of McCordsville, Hancock County, Indiana, having been passed by a vote of _ in favor and _ opposed.